BMC and impact

 - SJR (SCImago Journal Rank): This metric includes all journals contained in the Scopus® database from 1996.
 The SJR measures weighted citations received by the journal.
 Weightings depend on the subject field and prestige (SJR) of the citing journal and in general, self-citations are not included in the calculation and citation weighting.
 More information about SJR.

-- Mentions: Total number of article mentions received in a specific timeframe via social media platforms (Twitter, Facebook, Google+, Reddit, Blogs, News articles, Policy documents and Faculty of 1000 reviews) , as provided by Altmetric.
+- Altmetric Mentions: Total number of mentions (e.g. Twitter, Facebook, Google+, Reddit, Blogs, News articles, Policy documents and Faculty of 1000 reviews) for articles published in the specified timeframe, as provided by Altmetric.